 - Use the foam cutter to cut 1” off the top and bottom of the 8” ball.

 - Cut (20) 28” lengths of burlap.
 You should get about 12 pieces from one roll.
 Cut the sewn edges on each side off each piece of burlap and slide 6 or 7 strands off each side to create the frayed edges.

 - Find the center strand of each piece.
 Pull the center strand at each end and gather the burlap to the center.
 Each gathered piece should measure about 10” long.
 Check to see if the piece is long enough to reach from just under the bottom edge to the top center of the 8” ball.
 Glue the center strand at each end to keep the gathered burlap pieces secure.
 Pin each piece in place around the ball evenly spaced.
 The very bottom should be left bare to help create the pumpkin shape.

 - Cut another 28” piece of burlap for the stem.
 Cut the sewn edge from one side and slide a few strands off the sides to fray the edge.
-Roll the piece into a tube and glue along the edge to secure in place.
-Glue a toothpick into the top of the pumpkin and glue the stem in place.
+Roll the piece into a tube and glue it along the edge to secure it.
+Glue a toothpick into the top of the pumpkin and glue the stem.

-- Create a bow with the black chevron wired burlap ribbon and glue in place next to the stem.
+- Create a bow with the black chevron wired burlap ribbon and glue it next to the stem.

 Medium Curly Pumpkin

 - Cut ½” off the top and bottom of the 4” ball using the foam cutter.